ironmansoftware/code-conversion/README.md

 # PowerShell to C# Code Conversion

 Orginally a feature of [PowerShell Pro Tools](https://docs.poshtools.com), this module provides the ability to convert between C# and PowerShell.
+No license required.

 # Installation